aai-institute/pyDVL/docs/value/the-core.md

 Because the number of subsets $S \subseteq D \setminus \{i\}$ is
 $2^{ | D | - 1 }$, one typically must resort to approximations.

-The simplest on consists in using a fraction of all subsets for the constraints.
+The simplest one consists in using a fraction of all subsets for the constraints.
 [@yan_if_2021] show that a quantity of order $\mathcal{O}((n - \log \Delta ) /
 \delta^2)$ is enough to obtain a so-called $\delta$-*approximate least core* with high probability.
 I.e. the following property holds with probability